10up/classifai/README.md

 * Choose to add the ability to generate excerpts.
 * Choose to add the ability to generate titles.
+* Choose to add the ability to resize content.
 * Set the other options as needed.
 * Save changes and ensure a success message is shown.
 An error will show if API authentication fails.